Life insurance for recovering alcoholics

 If insurers flag multiple high-risk factors during the application, such as previous alcohol abuse, health conditions, smoking or a dangerous occupation/hobby, they may have seen you as too high-risk.

-Rest assured, even if you’ve been declined in the past, there are still life insurance options available.
+Rest assured, even if you’ve been declined in the past, there may still be life insurance options available.

-Comparing quotes can help you find suitable cover, this could be through a mainstream insurer, a specialist provider or by taking out an over 50s plan (where no medical information is required).
+Comparing quotes could help you find suitable cover, this could be through a mainstream insurer, a specialist provider or by taking out an over 50s plan (where no medical information is required).

 To find out about your options, get in touch with Reassured, we can provide you with the details of the insurers we work with who are most likely to offer you cover.